falcondb/MyNotes/Linux/source-code-study/5.x.x/Synchronization/RCU.md

 ### Key data structures

-### Key functions
 * `linux/types.h`
 ```
 /**
- * struct callback_head - callback structure for use with RCU and task_work
- * @next: next update requests in a list
- * @func: actual update function to call after the grace period.
  *
  * The struct is aligned to size of pointer.
 On most architectures it happens
  * naturally due ABI requirements, but some architectures (like CRIS) have